Chapter 5 : Just a Date

 Chapter Five: Just a Date

-I was down to my last flask of Potion but it would be enough to last the day, and I was constantly brewing more of it.
+I was down to my last flask of Potion but it would be enough to last the day, and I was constantly brewing more.
 I just had to remember to refill my flasks before quidditch practice tomorrow.
-I had been brewing more potion in the old cabin that had belonged to a previous groundkeeper and teacher of Hogwarts.
+I had been making more potion in the old cabin that had belonged to a previous groundkeeper and teacher of Hogwarts.
 Apparently, he was a half-giant called Hagrid, who had travelled with his giant half-brother into the mountains because the latter was dying slowly of old age.
-Charlie Weasley had taken over the job of teaching Care of Magical Creatures, but he was staying inside the castle just like all the other teachers, which meant the cabin was completely deserted.
+Charlie Weasley had taken over the job of teaching Care of Magical Creatures but he had chosen to stay inside the castle just like all the other teachers, which meant the cabin was completely deserted.

 Sitting opposite of James at the breakfast table, I could observe how irritated he was today.